Evaluating star formation rates at z = 5

-The inferred SFRs from the total IR luminosity using the \citet{kennicutt1998} conversion reproduces the SFRs traced by the simulations over 100 Myr timescales with a slope close to unity ($1.09 \pm 0.06$) and an insignificant offset of -0.03 dex.
-In contrast to $\rm SFR_{H\alpha}$, we slightly underestimate $\rm SFR_{100 \, Myr}$ below $\sim 5 \, M_\odot \, \rm yr^{-1}$ and overestimate larger SFRs by a factor of $\sim 1.2$.
+The inferred SFRs from the total IR luminosity using the \citet{kennicutt1998} conversion reproduces the SFRs traced by the simulations over 100 Myr timescales with a slope close to unity ($1.09 \pm 0.06$) and an offset of -0.19 dex.
+In contrast to $\rm SFR_{H\alpha}$, we systematically underestimate $\rm SFR_{100 \, Myr}$ below $\sim 30 -50 \, M_\odot \, \rm yr^{-1}$ and overestimate larger SFRs by a factor of $\sim 1.5$.

-We find a scatter of 0.36 dex whose origin is generally due to differences in stochastic heating of small dust grains \citep{draine2001}.
+We find a scatter of 0.37 dex whose origin is generally due to differences in stochastic heating of small dust grains \citep{draine2001}.
 As expected, we do not see variations in the resulting SFRs (and a constant dispersion) when changing the galaxies' inclination (Fig. \ref{fig:sfr-tracers}).
 However, we can see a difference in the scatter between \textsc{NewHorizon} (0.41 dex) and \textsc{NewCluster} galaxies (0.28 dex), which could be attributed to several factors such as galaxy mass, star formation histories (SFH), and dust content.

 As mentioned in Sect. \ref{section:halpha-sfr}, \textsc{NewHorizon} galaxies have lower dust content compared to \textsc{NewCluster} ones.
 Systems with lower dust masses tend to have a higher leakage of UV photons and thus lower IR luminosities \citep{buat2007}, where it is argued that SFRs become questionable when $L_{\rm IR} < 10^{9.5} \, L_\odot$ \citep{rieke2009}.
 We estimate the monochromatic far-UV luminosities for a face-on configuration using the rest-frame $1500 \, \AA$ flux densities and infer the IR-to-UV ratio.
 We find that this ratio varies homogeneously across both samples (see Fig. \ref{fig:uv-lir-scatter}), which explains some of the increased scatter observed for \textsc{NewHorizon} galaxies.
 We discuss this further in Sect. \ref{section:hybrid-sfr}.